David Wise's Aviation History Website

 In some countries registrations are not re-used.
 In France, if an aircraft is exported and re-imported or cancelled and restored after rebuild, a new registration is usually issued, unless the cancellation had been notified at the time as temporary.
 In the UK, a registration is regarded as not taken up (n.t.u.) and made available for reallocation only if the reservation is cancelled without ever having flown, while aircraft restored to the register are normally given back their last UK identity.

-A particular problem in several countries, including U.K., Australia, New Zealand, Canada, U.S.A., Spain and Netherlands, has been tracing amateur-built aircraft which have been registered with personalised construction numbers or with project numbers allocated by various national amateur-building organisations, and their original plans or kit or licence-to-build serial numbers are not quoted in the official records.
+A particular problem in several countries, including U.K., Australia, New Zealand, Canada, U.S.A., Spain and Netherlands, has been tracing amateur-built aircraft which have been registered with personalised construction numbers or with project numbers allocated by various national amateur-building organisations, and the suppliers' original plans or kit or licence-to-build serial numbers are not quoted in the official records.
 Sweden is uniquely helpful - the official register normally gives both the suppliers' serial numbers and the EAAS amateur-built project numbers for all such aircraft.

 Ultralights (ULM) & Microlights & Light Sport Aircraft (LSA)